crftwr/keyhac-mac/docs/index.md

 ## Replace keys

 Keymap has a key replacement table.
-You can add source and destination key paires using `keymap.replace_key()`.
+You can add source key and destination key using `keymap.replace_key()`.

 ``` python
 keymap.replace_key( "RShift", "Back" )